Applying for a new job or gig in the tech industry?

 Do you dislike—or even dread—creating or updating a resume?
 So many of us do.
 Or perhaps you’re just looking for current best practices in resume writing.
 Either way, the profile writers at BetterEngineer have put together some tips to make it easier for you to create a killer resume, get noticed, and get hired!

-Your Resume: It’s not about you.
+Your resume is not about you.

 OK, yes, of course your resume is about you.
 BUT everything you include on a resume should be a response to the needs of the person, team, or company looking for a new hire.

-For example, if you are applying for the position “full-stack developer” and your resume doesn’t use that phrase but mentions a current position involving “front-end work” and “back-end development,” you might assume that the person—or automated filter—reviewing your resume will put 2 + 2 together and assume you are qualified to work as a full-stack.
+For example, if you are applying for the position of “full-stack developer” and your resume doesn’t use that phrase but mentions a current position involving “front-end work” and “back-end development,” you might assume that the person—or automated filter—reviewing your resume will put 2 + 2 together and assume you are qualified to work as a full-stack.
 But you’re a lot more likely to be seen as a match—and make it through filters—if you use the same terminology as in the posting.

-Step-by Step Guide: Let’s get started.
+Let’s get started.

-So let’s get to the nitty-gritty.
+So, let’s get to the nitty-gritty.
 Here’s a step-by-step process for creating a resume.

-Start with a header.
+1. Start with a header.

 In the US, it is illegal for employers to consider your age or marital/family status in hiring decisions, so including that information on resumes sent to US employers is unnecessary and may raise eyebrows.

-Next: Create your professional summary.
+2. Next, create your professional summary.

+Launch your resume with a description of yourself and your credentials.
 This is the field you will most often customize for positions.
 Describe yourself and your accomplishments, including specific details.

 If your accomplishments and credentials closely match a bulleted list of posted job requirements, you might instead use a matching bulleted list as your professional summary.